Municipal Court

 Gavel

 Centennial Municipal Court handles traffic penalties, animal violations, municipal code and zoning code violations.
+The presiding judge is Judge Louis Gresh.

 Did You Get a Ticket?